-Just when you think you’ve seen all the coastal gems the Clarence Valley has to offer, Wooli’s aqua river and seascapes make you realise there’s still more magic to be found.
+Just when you think you’ve seen all the coastal gems the Clarence Valley has to offer, Wooli and it’s aqua river and seascapes make you realise there’s still more magic to be found.

-It’s not just their barnacly friends who appreciate this river!
-Get out and kayak, hire a boat or try some stand-up paddle boarding, all in this gorgeous location surrounded by the Yuraygir national park.
+It’s not just their barnacle friends who appreciate this river!
+Kayak, hire a boat or try some stand-up paddleboarding in this gorgeous location surrounded by the Yuraygir national park.

 Wooli marks the start of the final, and some say best, section of the mighty Yuraygir Coastal Walk.
 This southern section is just you and the coast, as nature intended it!
 Hiking across rock shelves, wending your way over headlands and along untouched beaches –truly a wilderness experience.